GRAAL-Lab/graal_utils/graal_website/README.md

 There are two modules in `Content->Site Modules`:

-  - Current Projects Portfolio
+  - TZ Portfolio Current Projects
-  - Past Projects Portfolio
+  - TZ Portfolio Past Projects

-They just differ from the selected Category in the module.
+They differ only in the selected **Category** in the module, which are:
+  - `Current GRAAL Projects`
+  - `Past GRAAL Projects`

-To add/move/delete a project go to `Components->TZ Portfolio->Articles` and create a new one, selecting the "Main Category" as needed.
+To add/move/delete a project go to `Components->TZ Portfolio->Articles` and create a new one, selecting the "Main Category" as needed (Current/Past).
 If you have an image select as "Media Type" the option "Image", and upload one in the Image tab below.

+(*N.B.
+Due to migration from an older portfolio version there are some dead categories called "Current Projects/Past Projects" without the GRAAL word, ignore them.*)

-### Correct Menu Routing
+### ⚠️ Correct Menu Routing

 When clicking on an a project, by default the website takes you to a TZ Portfolio article, and the top Main Menu loses the association with the Projects pages and by default highlights Home.

 To correct this behaviour you need to create a Menu Item in `Menus->Main Menu` for the project, selecting "TZ Portfolio->Single Article" in the "Menu Item Type", and then choosing the correct article.

-(a CSS hack has been done to hide an infinite drop-down menu in the Main Menu, with all the projects).
+(*N.B.
+A CSS hack has been done to hide an infinite drop-down menu in the Main Menu, with all the projects*).

 ## Page: About Us